Contact Us Today (424) 372-3112

 Los Angeles Restraining Order Defense Lawyer

-Restraining orders, also known as protective orders, no-contact orders, and stay-away orders, are issued whenever the courts determine that a person must not have contact with another person or persons.
+Understanding the legal terms is crucial.
+Restraining orders, also known as protective orders, no-contact orders, and stay-away orders, are issued by the courts when it's determined that a person must not have contact with another person or persons.

 If someone, a spouse, partner, co-worker, neighbor, classmate, roommate, etc., has inflicted injury on another, threatened to do so, stalked, harassed, or annoyed another, one of these legal orders can be issued, restricting contact.